-ADDITIONAL VETERANS
+ADDITIONAL VETERANS Q&A

-QUESTIONS & ANSWERS
+ELIGIBILITY:

-ELIGIBILITY
+- 1. Q. WHO IS ELIGIBLE FOR AN ADDITIONAL VETERAN'S EXEMPTION? - A. Any person entitled to a veterans exemption in accordance with subdivisions 19 through 26 of CGS Section 12-81 and who also meets certain income limits. - 2.
+Q. WHAT ARE THE ADDITIONAL VETERAN'S EXEMPTIONS? - A. (1) Those who meet the income requirements under 12-81g(a) and who file for an additional exemption receive an additional exemption equal to double the amount of the basic veterans exemption. - (2) Those who do not meet the income requirements under 12-81g(a) shall be entitled to an additional exemption equal to one-half the amount of the basic veterans exemption.
+The one-half additional exemption will not be reimbursed by the State. - (3) Beginning with the 2013 Grand List any municipality may, by vote of its legislative body, increase the additional veterans exemption from double the basic exemption to triple the basic exemption for any veteran entitled to an exemption under 12-81(20) who has a 100% disability rating from the Department of Veterans Affairs and who meets certain income limits established under Public Act 13-224. - 3.
+Q. HOW DOES A VETERAN CONTINUE HIS/HER EXEMPTION UNDER THIS PROGRAM? - A. Additional Veterans exemptions, once filed for and approved by the Assessor, extend for a two year assessment period.
+After initially being granted the exemption claimants must reapply on a biennial basis. - 4.
+Q. WHEN IS THE APPLICANT FILING PERIOD? - A. Between February 1st and October 1st of any given year for the exemption on the Grand List of that October 1st.
+Applications filed between February 1, 2020 and October 1, 2020 are for the 2020 Grand List.
+Income reported is for the year 2019. - 5.
+O. CAN AN APPLICANT REQUEST AN EXTENSION OF TIME TO FILE? - A. Yes, in the case of illness or incapacitation, as evidenced by a physician's certificate, an applicant may make written application to the assessor for an extension of the application period.
+Such request shall be made on or prior to the 31st day of December next following the deadline for filing an application.
+The assessor may allow an extension of time not exceeding 30 days within which an application may be filed.

-- 1. Q. WHO IS ELIGIBLE FOR AN ADDITIONAL VETERAN'S EXEMPTION? - A. Any person entitled to an exemption from property tax in accordance with subdivisions 19 through 26 of CGS Section 12-81. - 2.
-O. WHAT ARE THE ADDITIONAL VETERAN'S EXEMPTIONS? - A. Those who meet the income requirements and who file for the additional exemption receive an additional 200% of the basic exemption. - 3.
-Q. HOW OFTEN ARE THOSE WHO FILE, REQUIRED TO FILE? - A. Biennially. - 4.
-Q. WHEN IS THE APPLICANT FILING PERIOD? - A. Between February 1 and October 1 of any given year for the exemption on the Grand List of that October 1st.
-Applications filed between February 1, 2010 and October 1, 2010 are for the 2010 Grand List.
-Income reported is for the year 2009. - 5.
-Q. IF A PERSON WHO IS ELIGIBLE FOR A 200% ADDITIONAL VETERAN'S EXEMPTION FAILS TO FILE, WHAT HAPPENS? - A. The exemption will NOT revert to 50% as the 50%, non-income qualifying applicants, will no longer receive state reimbursement which commenced with the 2002 Grand List. - 6.
-Q. CAN THE PERSON FILE FOR THE 200% ADDITIONAL VETERAN'S EXEMPTION IN A LATER YEAR? - A. Yes. - 7.
+- 6. Q. IF A PERSON WHO WOULD BE ELIGIBLE FOR A 200% ADDITIONAL VETERAN'S EXEMPTION FAILS TO FILE WHAT HAPPENS? - A. The veteran will not receive the additional exemption equal to double the amount of the basic exemption for that Grand List year.
+However, the veteran would still receive an additional exemption equal to one-half the amount of the basic exemption per 12-81g(b). - 7.
+Q. CAN THE PERSON FILE FOR THE 200% ADDITIONAL VETERAN'S EXEMPTION IN A LATER YEAR? - A. Yes. - 8.
 Q. IF A PERSON IS ENTITLED TO OTHER EXEMPTIONS, SUCH AS LOCAL OPTION EXEMPTIONS, IN WHAT ORDER MUST THE EXEMPTIONS BE USED? - A. 1.
 State mandated non-reimbursed exemptions - 2.
 Local option exemptions - 3.
 State reimbursed exemptions